 Can I make homemade carrot cake jam?

-- Yes, you can find a good recipe at Wicked Good Kitchen.
+- Yes, you can find a good carrot cake jam recipe at Taste of Home.

 If you eat a spoonful of the Trader Joe’s Carrot Cake Spread, it is incredibly sweet with subtle notes of cinnamon and nutmeg.